cody-hoffman/cody-hoffman/README.md

 ### Hi there 👋

 - 🌎 I'm currently working on a next-gen events platform at [BoomPop](https://boompop.com)
-- 🌱 I've been learning about local-first and sync engines
+- 🌱 I've been learning about go and tanstack start
 - :bulb: I'm interested in startups, full stack typescript, and building engineering teams

 <!--